Revised Agricultural Production Standard

 Provides guidance on how to implement the Transition Policy for eligible new APS requirements.

-Frequently asked questions which provide background and summary information on the APS.
+Frequently asked questions that provide background and summary information on the APS.

 Summary and Response to Feedback Draft APS 0.1